-The Board of Directors and Stockholders Relmada Therapeutics, Inc. (a Development Stage Company) New York, NY
+The Board of Directors and Stockholders Relmada Therapeutics, Inc. New York, NY

-We have audited the accompanying balance sheets of Relmada Therapeutics, Inc. (a Development Stage Company) (the "Company") as of December 31, 2013 and 2012 and the related statements of operations, stockholders' equity (deficit) and cash flows for the years then ended and for the period from May 24, 2004 (Inception) to December 31, 2013.
+We have audited the accompanying consolidated balance sheets of Relmada Therapeutics, Inc. ("Company") (formerly Camp Nine, Inc.) as of June 30, 2014 and December 31, 2013 and the related consolidated statements of operations, stockholders' deficit and cash flows for six months ended June 30, 2014 and for the periods from December 31, 2011 to June 30, 2014.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.